Skip to Content

 How Long to Spend in Old San Juan

-We stayed in Old San Juan only one night, two days is ample time to take in all the main sights and get an appreciation for the old city.
+We stayed in Old San Juan only one night.
+Two days is ample time to take in all the main sights and get an appreciation for the old city.
 Old San Juan has a wonderful infectious vibe about it.
 We will go back, if, for nothing else than the atmosphere, the food, the music.

 Where We Stayed